 In some cases, a file might be nested within another file (for example, a compressed container), referred to as its “parent.”
 A file that is not nested within another file is referred to as a “top-level file”.
 A file that is nested within another file is referred to as a “nested file”.

-If the file is a nested file, then the property name SHALL be the URI of the outermost parent, together with a fragment that describes the nesting of the file within its parent or parents.
-The fragment shall be expressed as an absolute path; that is, it shall begin with a forward slash character (“/”).
+If the file is a nested file, then the property name SHALL specify the URI of the outermost parent, together with a fragment that describes the nesting of the file within its parent or parents.
+The fragment SHALL be expressed as an absolute path; that is, it SHALL begin with a forward slash character (“/”).

-EXAMPLE 2: Valid: The fragment is expressed as an absolute path:
+EXAMPLE 1: Valid: The fragment is expressed as an absolute path: